 5 TIPS TO CELEBRATE WORLD NGO DAY

-1) #WorldNGODay – Spread the word.
+- #WorldNGODay – Spread the word.

-2) Cooperating with local schools/universities to run a simulated World NGO Day events for students and pupils to learn about issues at NGOs or opportunities, from local charities to international movements.
+- Cooperating with local schools/universities to run a simulated World NGO Day events for students and pupils to learn about issues at NGOs or opportunities, from local charities to international movements.

-3) Organising activities to raise awareness, such as sharing messages with the community via online, TV, Radio, newsletters or local newspapers.
+- Organizing activities to raise awareness, such as sharing messages with the community via online, TV, Radio, newsletters or local newspapers.

-4) Hosting celebratory events to raise awareness and funds.
+- Hosting celebratory events to raise awareness and funds.

-5) Organising an NGO “Exchange” event to swap goods and ideas with others.
+- Organizing an NGO “Exchange” event to swap goods and ideas with others.
 Showcasing the achievements of NGOs through events or awards.

-Thinking of organising your World NGO Day?:
+Thinking of organizing your World NGO Day?:

 A day for NGOs around the globe to share knowledge and experiences with one another.
 An opportunity for education, enabling individuals worldwide to understand more clearly what NGOs are doing for society locally, nationally and internationally.

-– An international symbol that displays the efforts and achievements of all NGOs from all sectors.
+An international symbol that displays the efforts and achievements of all NGOs from all sectors.
 An opportunity to inspire people to consider a career within the third sector.

 An opportunity for individuals to learn more about the people behind NGOs.
 An opportunity for NGOs to discuss the issues that affect their work, and form partnerships that can resolve a mutual problem.